replicatedhq/replicated-field-labs/instruqt/distributing-with-replicated/05-validating-the-install/assignment.md

-Instance Insights is a feature of the Replicated Vendor portal that provides you detailed insights into the experience your customer is having with your applications.
+Instance Insights is a feature of the Replicated Vendor portal that provides you detailed insights into the experience your customer is having with your application(s).
 It is automatically available when you included the Replicated SDK in your application.
 The SDK sends telemetry events to the vendor portal to reflect details about the application, the cluster it's running on, and